GlitchCog/ChatGameFontificator/README.md

 I'm sorry, I should have mentioned that you can use the Font/Border tab to select fonts from some games that aren't even represented with a preset option.
 Making presets is more tedious than you might think because I take care to try to match every aspect of the game's dialog, including pixel-perfect kerning, line spacing, text positioning and coloration.
 I don't always get it exactly correct, but many of the presets represent exactly how the text would appear if it were actually in the game.

-* Could I please see an exhaustive list of all 71 games represented in this program?
+* Could I please see an exhaustive list of all 75 game fonts represented in this program?

   - 7th Dragon Name
   - Bahamut Lagoon